 By engaging with policymakers or candidates who make decisions on issues you care about, you can directly participate in our democracy and ensure that your voice is heard.

-To complete this activity, you must meet with, correspond with, or otherwise directly interact with an elected official, policymaker, or candidate.
+To complete this activity, you must correspond with an elected official, policymaker, or candidate.
 Just remember that Science Rising is nonpartisan — any events or actions associated with this activity cannot endorse or support specific candidates for office (for more, see our FAQ).

 Here are five steps to get you started.